NREL/hive/docs/developer/README.md

 __Function and Variable Names__: lowercase with words separated by underscores (i.e. "number_of_monsters")

-__Funcation and Method Arguments__: If a function argument's name clashes with a reserved keyword, it is better to append a single trailing underscore rather than an abbreviation or spelling corruption.
+__Function and Method Arguments__: If a function argument's name clashes with a reserved keyword, it is better to append a single trailing underscore rather than an abbreviation or spelling corruption.
 Synonyms where possible might even be better (i.e. "class_" not "clss").